The distinctiveness and effectiveness of St. Anne’s as a Church of England school.

 Children respect each other as individuals and recognise the spirit of fairness which pervades school life: ‘We’re all individuals and we’re all different but we’re all treated fairly.’
 Children also recognise the cohesive nature of the make-up of the school community.
 A school councillor said, ‘We’re a school for all religions.’

-Children at St Anne’s regularly support local, national and international charity appeals and events such as Jeans for Genes and Comic Relief.
+Children at St Anne’s regularly support local, national and international charity appeals and events.
 They understand that the school’s values of compassion, justice, friendship and hope are demonstrated through this support.

 Clergy and lay people from St Anne’s church play an important part in the school’s marking of Christian festivals through a carefully planned programme of Experience Harvest, Christmas, Easter and Pentecost.
 Through this shared community worship, children develop a good understanding of key Christian festivals.
 The vicar of St Anne’s is a governor and a regular presence in school.
 She attends collective worship and provides a strong link with the church.
 This helps the children to understand the importance of the church in their community.